 Companies may pursue this buyout strategy when they wish to expand their product offering but don't have the infrastructure or technology to do so.
 In these situations, it may be more efficient and cost-effective for the company to simply acquire a smaller company already successfully offering that product or service.

 A good example of this is the acquisition of the social media company Instagram by Meta Platforms Inc (NASDAQ: META).
 Meta paid US$1 billion to acquire Instagram back in 2012, and it now contributes more than US$20 billion to Meta's annual revenue.

 Expansion into new markets

 Companies might buy out similar companies because they operate in other markets.
-In many ways this is similar in concept to a tuck-in acquisition, but instead of expanding its product offering.
+In many ways, this is similar in concept to a tuck-in acquisition.
+However, the acquirer expands its geographic footprint instead of expanding its product offering.

 Large-scale strategic alignments

 Companies will often acquire others that have similar growth strategies to boost revenues, realise cost synergies, and achieve their goals faster.
 For example, public company Ramsay Health Care Limited (ASX: RHC) acquired private company Affinity Health in 2005 and became Australia's largest private hospital operator.
 This acquisition quickly expanded Ramsay's market share and made it the dominant player in its industry.

 Acquisitions like this can also help companies achieve faster economies of scale.

 This is when companies acquire other companies along their value chain.
 This action can give them greater control over the supply and distribution of their products and services.
 Vertical integration often serves as value creation for shareholders.